Yes Energy News and Insights

 Vertically Integrated Utility infographic

-Following these acts, markets began opening up to competition in some areas of the country, giving rise to electric marketers and Independent System Operators (ISO’s).
-In these deregulated markets, FERC oversees fair trade practices.
+Following these acts, markets began opening up to competition in some areas of the US, giving rise to electric marketers and Independent System Operators (ISOs).
+In these deregulated markets, the Federal Energy Regulatory Commission (FERC) oversees fair trade practices.

 Already working as an industry professional?
-Yes Energy provides historical and real-time market data for all of the ISO’s in North America.
-Click here to learn more.
+Yes Energy provides historical and real-time market data for all of the ISOs in North America.
+Request a demo to learn more.

 For more information on the terms in this blog post, check out the Yes Energy Glossary.